nilearn/nilearn/doc/changes/latest.rst

 - :class:`~maskers.NiftiMasker` now warns users if the data is being resampled to mask resolution (:gh:`3631` by `Mohammad Torabi`_).

+- The docstrings of the maskers module have been update to be more consistent across the classes (:gh:`3414` by `Yasmin Mzayek`_)

 Changes
 -------

 - The behavior of :func:`~nilearn.datasets.fetch_atlas_craddock_2012`, :func:`~nilearn.datasets.fetch_atlas_smith_2009` and :func:`~nilearn.datasets.fetch_atlas_basc_multiscale_2015` is updated with their new parameters to return one map along with a deprecation cycle (:gh:`3353` by `Ahmad Chamma`_).

 - Modules :mod:`~nilearn.image` code and docstrings have been reformatted using black.
 Changes resulted in improved readability overall and increased consistency (:gh:`3548` by `Rémi Gau`_).